sjmeverett/ractive-validator/README.md

 $ npm install --save ractive-validator
 ```

 You can also just clone it from github.
-The main file is `ractive-validator.js`, which you could of
+The main file is `dist/index.js`, which you could of
 course just download on its own.
-If you want to run the tests, open `tests/Test.html` in your
+If you want to run the tests, run `mocha` in the root
-browser.
+directory (you'll need the dependencies installed).

 Usage
 ------